Sanglorian/orcus/Orcus Rulebook - current.md

 **Illusion (incantation):** Illusion incantations create phantasms and hallucinations that are not real, although they are sometimes substantial.
 **Practical (incantation):** Practical incantations have a variety of effects that help with adventure or everyday life.
 **Crafting (incantation):** Crafting incantations create something lasting, whether that is raw materials, magic items, or something else.
-**Transportation (incantation):** Transportation incantations make travel easier or faster, open up new forms of transportation like swimming or flying, or allow for travel to other planes of existance.
+**Transportation (incantation):** Transportation incantations make travel easier or faster, open up new forms of transportation like swimming or flying, or allow for travel to other planes of existence.
 **Conjuration (incantation):** Conjuration incantations summon and bind creatures from other planes of existence.

 ### Monsters